sampsyo/cs6120/content/blog/2019-12-18-halide-autoscheduler/index.md

   Most importantly, the cost model does not reason about locality.
   Because of this, the autoscheduler sometimes generates schedules with loop order that has poor locality
-  (e.g. a function being traversed in column-major order instead of row-major order).
+  (e.g., a function being traversed in column-major order instead of row-major order).
   It is not clear how to quantify locality in the cost model, but it is an obvious extension to the cost model.